 Onduline has tried to compensate by raising prices in Europe, where it keeps its books priced in euros, Firth says.
 To avoid currency shocks while covering dividend payments to its Russian subsidiary, its biggest wholly owned business, Onduline purchases euro/ruble forwards.

-The company has also began using a cloud-based budgeting system called Anaplan to make sure the home office has the latest data from its manufacturing plants and can budget for any currency swings.
+The company has also began using a cloud-based planning platform called Anaplan to make sure the home office has the latest data from its manufacturing plants and can budget for any currency swings.
 “We can simulate various currency scenarios to make budgeting easier and more accurate,” Firth says.